08 September 2020

 Inexperienced candidates are mostly those newly graduated software engineers.
 Obviously, everyone needs to start their career somewhere but for a potential employer, the lack of work experience may outweigh all the advantages.
 On the other hand – there’s plenty of software developers who lack formal education, whilst plenty of employers would rather expect their future recruits to be at least an undergraduate in a STEM degree.

 You can also find a senior developer with over 10 years of experience in the software development area who lacks skills in some technologies (like the newest trends or the tech stack that you’re using in your company).
-If you’re lucky enough to find a suitable candidate with the proper education, technical skills and experience to join your team, it may soon appear that they lack soft skills – which, in short words, makes them difficult to cooperate with.
+If you’re lucky enough to find a suitable candidate with the proper education, tech skills and experience to join your team, it may soon appear that they lack soft skills – which, in short words, makes them difficult to cooperate with.
 Also, software developers can be really picky which doesn’t make it any easier.

 Again, we played our role in the story of a technology company struggling to find the right software developers and thus deciding to turn to an IT outsourcing company.
 In an honest interview about their success, Matthijs Piëst talks about the reasons why his company, WieBetaaltWat, decided to outsource software development to The Software House:

 “Before, we had our own team in Amsterdam, but we soon found out that it’s difficult to find the right people locally.
 Amsterdam is a quite competitive technology market.
 That’s why we grew our partnership with The Software House.
 We’re not looking for junior people who only do what they’re asked to, we rather look for smart people – let their voice be heard, let them be proactive”.

 The WieBetaaltWat example is not a solitary one.
 Many emerging companies and start-ups are just weary of competing with big fish and rather want to eschew that war for talent.
 Again, outsourcing IT solutions may be the answer.
 It’s a relatively easy way to cut costs, choose from multiple solutions and get the necessary technical experience and support.